5 from 1 vote

 Recipe Tips and Tricks

 • Line or grease the pan.
-I like to line the pan with parchment paper so the brownies can easily be lifted out in one piece.
-If you don’t have parchment paper, you can also grease the pan lightly with cooking spray so the brownies don’t stick on the bottom.
+I like to line the pan with parchment paper so the brownies can easily be lifted in one piece.
+If you don’t have parchment paper, you can also lightly grease the pan with cooking spray so the brownies don’t stick to the bottom.

 • Don’t overmix the batter.
 Mix only until just combined for the best texture.